SergioMRib/Pixel-art-maker/README_MemoryGame.md

 There is no move limit.
 The stars score decrease as the move count increases.

+You may restart your game after winning or anytime by clicking on "restart".

 ## Dependencies
 This page's icons come from Font Awesome. https://fontawesome.com/